 *Follow Thurgood Marshall from Henry Highland Garnet School/PS 103, to winning landmark Supreme Court cases, to becoming a justice of the U.S. Supreme Court.

 *Learn how Old West Baltimore residents and church leaders played a pivotal role in the Civil Rights Movement and in the Buy Where You Can Work jobs campaign.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Sharp Street Memorial Church (a few steps from this marker); Union Baptist Church (about 300 feet away, measured in a direct line); In Memory of Dr. Lillie May Jackson (was about 400 feet away but has been reported missing. ); Courting Justice (about 400 feet away); Bethel A.M.E.
-Church (about 400 feet away); Henry Highland Garnett School (about 600 feet away); Henry Highland Garnet Park (about 700 feet away); Rev. Dr. Vernon Nathaniel Dodson Memorial (about 700 feet away).
-Touch for a list and map of all markers in Baltimore.
+Sharp Street Memorial Church (a few steps from this marker); Union Baptist Church (about 300 feet away, measured in a direct line); Courting Justice (about 400 feet away); Bethel A.M.E.
+Church (about 400 feet away); Henry Highland Garnett School (about 600 feet away); Rev. Dr. Vernon Nathaniel Dodson Memorial (about 700 feet away); Henry Highland Garnet Park (about 800 feet away); African American Politicians (about 800 feet away).
+Touch for a list and map of all markers in Upton.

-More.
-Search the internet for Foundation on Which to Build a Community.
+Regarding Foundation on Which to Build a Community.
+"McMechan" found, apparently should have been "McMechen".

 Credits.
-This page was last revised on March 2, 2017.
-This page originally submitted on March 2, 2017, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 155 times since then and 9 times this year.
+This page was last revised on March 17, 2021.
+It was originally submitted on March 2, 2017, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 203 times since then and 22 times this year.
+Last updated on March 16, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
 Photos: 1, 2, 3. submitted on March 2, 2017, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.